pymupdf/PyMuPDF/docs/page.rst

       PDF only: Set the rotation of the page.

       :arg int rotate: An integer specifying the required rotation in degrees.
 Must be an integer multiple of 90.
 Values will be converted to one of 0, 90, 180, 270.

+   .. method:: recolor(components=1)

+      PDF only: Change the colorspace components of all objects on page.

+      :arg int components: The desired count of color components.
+Must be one of 1, 3 or 4, which results in color spaces DeviceGray, DeviceRGB or DeviceCMYK respectively.
+The method affects text, images and vector graphics.
+For instance, with the default value 1, a page will be converted to grayscale.
+If a page is already grayscale, the method will not cause visible changes -- independent of the value of ``components``.

+      These changes are **permanent** and cannot be reverted.

    .. method:: remove_rotation()